wkvasnikoff/BingAds-docs/BingAds/scripts/reference/Range.md

 Object[][]|

 ## <a name="isblank"></a>isBlank
-Returns a Boolean value that determines if this range is blank.
+Returns a Boolean value that indicates if this range is blank.

 ### Returns:
 |Type|Description|